-The Department of Medicine is made up of ten divisions that provide patient care and oversight for the numerous diagnostic and treatment centers at Penn State Hershey.
+The Department of Medicine is made up of ten divisions that provide patient care and oversight for the numerous diagnostic and treatment centers at Penn State Health Milton S. Hershey Medical Center.

 The Division of General Internal Medicine provides general medical services, including primary care, in outpatient clinic settings.
 General internists also oversee the Department's inpatient general medical services, with those focusing on this type of care being termed ‘hospitalists'.
 General internists also provide consultation to other services in the Medical Center (such as surgery) when their input would benefit patient care.
 These clinicians also provide co-management with other services when needed for complex patient care situations.